Our Response to Climate Change Risks and Opportunities (TCFD)

 Overview of TCFD Disclosure Recommendations

 Governance Disclose the organization’s governance around climate-related risks and opportunities.
-References
+Supplemental information References

-a.
-Describe the board’s oversight of climate-related risks and opportunities
+a Describe the board’s oversight of climate-related risks and opportunities.
+Incorporating climate change risks and opportunities into management strategies

-b.
-Describe management’s role in assessing and managing climate change-related risks and opportunities
+b Describe management’s role in assessing and managing climate change-related risks and opportunities.
+Senior management manages the progress of management strategies

 Strategy Disclose the actual and potential impacts of climate-related risks and opportunities on the organization’s businesses, strategy, and financial planning where such information is material.
-References
+Supplemental information References

-a.
-Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.
+a Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.
+Identification of transition risks, opportunities, and physical risks, clarification of the time horizon, disclosure of quantitative impacts, and reflection of them in management strategies

-c.
-Describe the resilience of the organization’s strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
+c Describe the resilience of the organization’s strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
+Consideration of multiple scenarios, including 2°C or lower, when formulating strategies

 Risk Management Disclose how the organization identifies, assesses, and manages climate-related risks.
-References
+Supplemental information References

 Metrics and Targets Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material.
-References
+Supplemental information References

-a.
-Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
+a Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
+Evaluation using the degree of impact and probability of occurrence as indicators

-b.
-Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks.
+b Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions and the related risks.
+Disclosure of Scope 1, 2 and 3 GHG emissions

-c.
-Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
+c Describe the targets used by the organization to manage climate-related risks and opportunities and performance against targets.
+Disclosure of basic plan

 Governance System for Climate Change

-The ENEOS Holdings Executive Council, chaired by the ENEOS Holdings president, deliberates on the Group’s response to climate change, including in future business plans, and manages and evaluates the status of climate initiatives from a cross-functional perspective.
+In 2024, the Group established the Carbon Neutrality Promotion Committee, led by the CTO, to update basic strategies in response to changes in the business environment.
+The basic strategies discussed by the Carbon Neutrality Promotion Committee will be reflected in future medium-term management plans and other management strategies.
+The medium-term management plan and other management strategies are discussed by the ENEOS Holdings Executive Council, chaired by the ENEOS Holdings CEO, which deliberates on the Group’s response to climate change, including in future business plans, and manages and evaluates the status of climate initiatives from a cross-functional perspective.
 The council reports the results of its deliberations, management, and evaluation to the ENEOS Holdings Board of Directors, which also monitors and supervises the council.

 Board of Directors and Executive Council